|National Parks||Nat'l Wild & Scenic Rivers||Nat'l & State Fish Hatcheries||Department of Defense||State Parks

 - Cove Boat Ramp.
 Ramp with adjacent swim and fishing areas on Badin Lake, plus access to Badin Lake Trail and vault toilets.
 (910) 576-6391.

 - Flintlock Valley Shooting Range, 1359 Moccasin Creek Road.
 Two shelters with covered shooting benches, restroom and parking.
-The rifle range is 100 yards and the pistol range is 50 yards.
+The rifle range is 100 yards and the pistol range is 25 yards.
 Open Tuesday through Saturday, 9 a.m. to 5 p.m. before Memorial Day and 10 a.m. to 6 p.m. until Labor Day. $3 per day, $30 for annual pass.
 Passes are not sold on site and must be bought in advance.
 (910) 576-6391.

 - Holt's Picnic Area.
 Fishing on Badin Lake, picnicking and vault toilets.
 (910) 576-6391.

 - Kings Mountain Point.
 Four handicapped-accessible fishing piers on Badin Lake, 32 picnic tables, a swimming beach, hiking with access to Badin Lake Trail, plus drinking water, vault toilets.
 Picnic pavilion has electricity, water and three grills, and accommodates 50.
 Large play field nearby.
 (910) 576-6391.

 - Birkhead Mountains Wilderness Area.
 The 5,160 acres at the northern end of the Uwharrie Mountains have designated hiking trails (horses and vehicles are not allowed), and are available for primitive camping and hunting.